livewire/livewire/README.md

 Contribute to the docs here: https://github.com/livewire/docs

-## Release Schedule
-Livewire uses semantic versioning and will use the following release schedule strategy:
-* Urgent bug fix?
-Release as "patch" version bump right away
-* Patch?
-Group of small enhancements and bugfixes to be released every ~2 weeks-ish
-* Minor?
-New features or significant API additions
-* Major?
-Breaking changes and big strategy changes

-> Important Note: All "major" versions will be tagged alongside Laravel's major version release schedule (every year).
-That does not mean Livewire will release a major version every year, just that when it DOES release a major version, it will coincide with a Laravel release.

 ## Roadmap
 * Add `wire:append` for appending DOM changes rather than replacing them
 * Refine the "asset_url" config.
 Potentially change to "app_url" (https://github.com/livewire/livewire/pull/1693)